acm-utv/ontoqa/README.md

     $app> mvn clean package -P skip-tests

-If you want to build with code optimization:

-    $app> mvn clean package -P optimize

-To correctly build the app, the following libraries must be installed in the local Maven repository:

-* DUDES
-* lemon.api

 ## Usage
-The app can be run both with and without Apache Maven.

-### Usage with Apache Maven
-To run the app with Apache Maven, you need to run

-    $app>mvn exec:java -Dargs="YOUR ARGUMENTS HERE"

-For example, to print the app version, you need to run

-    $app>mvn exec:java -Dargs="--version"

-Running the app this way could be useful during development, because it is repackaged at every execution.

-### Usage without Apache Maven
-To run the app without Apache Maven, you need to run
+To run the app, you need to run

-    $>java -jar path/to/ontoqa-1.0-SNAPSHOT-jar-with-dependencies.jar YOUR ARGUMENTS HERE
+    $ontoqa>java -jar target/ontoqa-1.0.jar [YOUR_ARGUMENTS]

-For example, to print the app version, you need to run
+For example, to specify a non default configuration file, you need to run

-    $>java -jar path/to/ontoqa-1.0-SNAPSHOT-jar-with-dependencies.jar --version
+    $ontoqa>java -jar target/ontoqa-1.0.jar --config path/to/config.yaml

 ## Authors